 For many women breastfeeding can take time to establish.
 Mother and baby getting to know each other is a journey, one that is passionate, emotional and frequently challenging.

-I’ll visit you at your house, or you can visit me at mine and we can work together to discuss what your goals are with breastfeeding.
+I’ll visit you at your house, or you can visit me at mine and we can work together to discuss what your breastfeeding goals.
 I’ll find out what you feel is the problem and work with you to overcome this.
-I’m completely non-judgemental and open minded and what’s most important for your baby is that you as a mum are happy.
+I’m non-judgemental and feel what’s most important for your baby is that you, as a mum, are happy.
 I’ll support and guide you in any decision you choose.

-3 There’s a small questionnaire that you can complete before your appointment if you have time.
-This helps me to prepare a little more for your visit and can give us extra time on the helping part.
+There’s a voluntary questionnaire for you to complete before your appointment.
+This helps me to prepare for your visit and gives more time for the practical stuff.

-• If your baby has tongue tie, I can do an assessment and help make appropriate arrangements for the procedure.
+• I can diagnose tongue-tie and help make appropriate arrangements for a procedure if required.

-• I’m also a trained baby massage instructor and use techniques in conjunction with my lactation work.
+• I’m also a trained baby massage instructor and LFHom homeopath.